🦉

 Stablecoins may be used to mint yieldcoins, and yieldcoins may be redeemed for stablecoins, but yieldcoins are NOT stablecoins.
 Regulators may also treat certain yieldcoins as security tokens.

+3.5.
 Stablecoin & Yieldcoin Risks

 Stablecoins are NOT risk-free.
 Stablecoins may de-peg or lose value, and they are generally not insured by the government.
 While they are designed to maintain price stability, a stablecoin's health ultimately depends on its economic design, core infrastructure, collateral integrity, redeemability, market liquidity, security, transparency, and many other important factors.

 Yieldcoins carry even higher inherent risk than stablecoins, particularly when issued in unregulated DeFi environments that are still relatively young compared to TradFi.
-Because investors demand more compensation for additional risks, higher yields in DeFi often reflect higher underlying risk exposure rather than just improved capital efficiency.
+Because investors demand more compensation for additional risks, higher yields in DeFi often indicate higher underlying risk exposure rather than just improved capital efficiency.

-Terra Collapse (2022)
+Terra UST Collapse (2022)

 TerraUSD (UST), endogenously-backed by the LUNA token, was the largest algorithmic stablecoin failure in history, wiping out over $40 billion in market value (source: tradingview.com)